TranThanhTuan2509/football-player-detection/README.md

 - The weakness of yolo models is still the difficulty of identifying small objects, Although yolo models are very fast in detecting

 # Experiments
+- These tensorboard results below represented for my first 2 epochs with yolov5n model
 - The training/test loss curves for each experiment are shown below:
 ![Screenshot from 2024-02-19 23-01-26](https://github.com/TranThanhTuan2509/football-player-detection/assets/119112296/948cd162-d07c-4f2d-8b5a-c864a7bf5542)